jsonnet-libs/jsonnet-training-course/lessons/about.md

 Jsonnet is a language about data.
 By managing configuration with Jsonnet, it essentially turns into a massive programmable database.
-The infinite number of abstractions allows to create layers, a Deployment is part of an application, which can be included in a cell that gets deployed to a cluster.
+The infinite number of abstractions allows to create layers, a Deployment is part of an application, which can be included in a cell (collection of loosely-coupled applications) that gets deployed to a cluster.
 By extending the cluster list, new cells can be created and applications automatically become available without the need to configure and deploy each application individually.

 Each of these concepts has their own configuration attributes that could be managed by a different team.
 This means that, with a clean, well defined API between layers of